These are some general resources for Health Services students planning to attend graduate school.

 *Note: The committee letter cannot and will not be used for any purposes other than applying to professional schools in the health sciences.
 That means that you cannot use this letter for internships, grad schools outside of the health sciences, or other jobs/programs that require letter of recommendations.

-If your program requires a committee letter of recommendation, you must give your HSAC advisor and the HSAC chair the accurate addresses for the institutions you are applying to.
+If your program requires a committee letter of recommendation, you must give your HSAC adviser and the HSAC chair the accurate addresses for the institutions you are applying to.
 If you do not do this, the programs will not get the letter of recommendation and your application will not be complete.

 Note: The veterinary school recommendation submission process is different!
 The committee will submit the letter online through VMCAS instead.